swagger-api/swagger-node/docs/introduction.md

 * At runtime swagger-tools middleware validates the request before sending it to the `hello` operation of the `hello_world` controller.

-* Finally, your controller logic will be invoked.
+* Finally, the controller logic associated with the requested path is executed.

 ### <a name="gethelp"></a>Get help